-The moment labour pains kick in, everything else takes a backseat, and life starts to revolve around the baby and the mommy.
+The moment labor pains kick in, everything else takes a backseat, and life starts to revolve around the baby and the mommy.
 A few weeks before this is expected to happen, you should ideally have everything that you would need during & after delivery handy, to avoid any last-minute running around.
 A hospital bag for delivery is one of the most critical “essentials” that should be kept ready to prepare for the big day!

 When to pack your hospital bag for delivery

 Now that’s an important question.
-Because just in case the labour pains start earlier than expected, you would not want to be in labour, need something, and then make someone who should be there for you, instead go running around for it.
+Because just in case the labor pains start earlier than expected, you would not want to be in labor, need something, and then make someone who should be there for you, instead go running around for it.
 So, by the time you reach the 36th week of your pregnancy (32nd week in case you are expecting twins), your maternity bag should be ready except for last-minute things like toiletries, comb, etc. It might even be a good idea to keep a spare set ready in the bag so that you don’t forget them if you have to rush to the hospital.

 Now that we know why & when to pack the maternity bag or hospital bag for delivery, the next important question is -

 What to pack in your hospital bag for delivery?

 While packing the maternity bag or hospital bag, it is always better, to begin with, a checklist on paper.
 It helps keep track of things you need to buy, things you already have, what might be needed for the mommy-to-be, the newborn baby, the father or caregiver accompanying you at the hospital, & other general delivery-related things.
 Here is a ready-to-use hospital bag checklist that you can refer to while arranging for things you would need.